zcvele/OfficeDocs-SkypeForBusiness/Teams/meeting-themes.md

 Meeting themes include your organization’s brand colors, a custom image, and logo.
 As an admin, applying a custom theme allows you to customize the visual appearance of the meeting invite, pre-join screen, and lobby for your users' meetings.
 With the support of your brand management and corporate communications teams, you can easily set up and create meeting themes for various business units and departments within your organization.
 Meeting themes don't apply to webinars; instead, the webinar registration page is used to configure the webinar's branding for registration and emails.

 Only organizers with a Teams Premium license can create meetings that include meeting themes.
-Anyone who joins these meetings can see the themes, including unlicensed internal users, guests, and anonymous users.
+Anyone who joins these meetings can see the themes, including users in your organization without a Teams Premium license, guests, and anonymous users.

 You can set up or manage meeting themes for Teams meetings with the Teams admin center or PowerShell.